passportxyz/passport-docs/pages/building-with-passport/tutorials/client-side-scoring.md

 }
 ```

-In our `checkPassport()` function, we can pass the responses from `getPassportScore()` and `getPassportStamps()` into a new instance of `UserStruct`.
+In our `checkPassport()` function, we can pass the response from and `getPassportStamps()` into a new instance of `UserStruct`.
 We can then add each instance to a state variable array.
 First, add a state variable `userInfo` as an array that will take instances of `UserStruct`.

 ```tsx
 const [userInfo, setUserInfo] = useState<Array<UserStruct>>([])
 ```

-Now, we can update `checkPassport()` to create a new `UserStruct` from the values returned from the Passport API calls, plus the user address and a unique ID calculated by adding 1 to the current length of the `userInfo` array.
+Now, we can update `checkPassport()` to create a new `UserStruct` from the values returned from the Passport API call, plus the user address and a unique ID calculated by adding 1 to the current length of the `userInfo` array.
 This new `UserStruct` is added to the `userInfo` array using the `setUserInfo` method.

 Remember, before constructing the `UserStruct` we have to parse the Stamp providers into an array of `Stamps` that can be passed to the `UserStruct`'s `stampProviders` field.